 - Propane Furnace: likely your first line of defense against the cold.
 We usually don’t need this until temperatures start reaching 40 degrees at night.
 Our RV comes with rolled wool and glass insulation, which seems to keep insulated well when it is cold or hot.
 We tend to set ours to 55-60 degrees which does well until the outside temperature drops below 20 degrees.
 At that point, we burn through a lot more propane.
 At 0 degrees we are looking at changing out a 30 pound tank every week or two to keep the rig at 55-60 degrees.
 Below 20 we have to supplement with the electric fireplace and a small electric heater we will talk more about later.
 If you’re going to be staying in an area for a while it may be a good idea to have a large propane tank delivered.
 Check with the RV park/campground to see if it will be allowed.
 If so, call your local propane company.
 They will usually deliver tanks, and fill them on site.
 This option will save you from hauling small tanks across town, or running out as easily.

-- Heated Compartments below.
-With our RV, the compartments are all integrated into the ducting.
+- Heated Storage Compartments: With our RV, the compartments are all integrated into the ducting.
 This protects the contents and pipes from freezing.

 - Tank Heaters- these are heating pads that adhere to your fresh water, grey tanks, and black tanks.
 They activate when temperatures drop below 40 degrees (Fahrenheit), and are very effective at keeping the tanks warm.
 When RVs claim they have all weather packages, these are typically what they include in that description.
 Be sure to check that you have them, and they are working properly.